DW-Corp/Oxossi/README.md

 -   Open a new command line window and go to the project's directory
 -   Run the initial setup:
     `make docker_setup`
 -   Create the migrations for `users` app:
+    `docker compose run backend chmod 777 -R users/migrations` (avoid access denied to directory or can't write file in directory)
     `make docker_makemigrations`
 -   Run the migrations:
     `make docker_migrate`